seeq12/seeq-connector-sdk-csharp/README.md

 Before doing anything else, we recommend that you build the connector template and ensure that it is fully working with your private system.

-From your build environment, execute the `build` command.
-If it fails for some (non-obvious) reason, email the output (including the error message) to [support@seeq.com](mailto:support@seeq.com).
-To clean the project and rebuild it from scratch execute in your build environment `clean` command followed by `build` command.
+From the root directory, execute the `build` command.
+This command will download dependencies from the web, so make sure you have a good internet connection.
+If you have any non-obvious issues building this project, please post your issue along with any error messages on the [Seeq Developer Club forum](https://www.seeq.org/forum/25-seeq-developer-club/).

 From your build environment, execute the `ide` command.
 This command will launch Microsoft Visual Studio (VS), which you will use for development and debugging.